 Learn how to make an old framed cork board look cute!

 This post contains affiliate links which means if you make a purchase after clicking through my links, I get a small commission.
 Please see my disclosure policy for details.

-Materials for cork board makeover:
+Materials for cork board makeover with burlap:

 - ~1 yard of burlap (I purchased mine from Hobby Lobby)